Hungry Healthy Happy

 Roasted Cherry Tomatoes with a text title overlay.

 Ripe cherry tomatoes roasted in a little olive oil, garlic and black pepper with some thyme until they are bursting with flavour.
-You can serve these Roasted Cherry Tomatoes on bread with mozzarella, or use them as a pizza topping or stirred in to pasta.
+You can serve these Roasted Cherry Tomatoes on bread with mozzarella, or use them as a pizza topping or stirred into pasta.
 A great way to use up tomatoes with very little effort, but maximum flavour.

 Roasted Cherry Tomatoes on toast with chunks of white cheese and sprigs of thyme.

 With every bite of these roasted tomatoes you will get a burst of flavour - literally.
 Be careful when eating them straight from the oven, as the juices will be hot and burst in your mouth.
-But that's what makes them so great, because it's like they have their own sauce.

-If you are looking for other things to serve on toast, why not try our Easy Pizza Toasts, Mexican Beans on Toast, Creamy Mushrooms on Toast or Smashed Avocado on Toast 5 Ways.
+If you are looking for other things to serve on toast, why not try our Easy Pizza Toasts, Mexican Beans on Toast, Creamy Mushrooms on Toast or Smashed Avocado on Toast 5 Ways?

 Jump to:

-• Ingredients needed
+• Ingredients and Substitutions

 • Variations